opeymd/drone/index.md

 ## I DONT KNOW WHAT THE FUCK

 What the mind tap fuck.
 "Not good" no shit, fuck my brain with the devils breath playing God.
 Suck my d.i.c.k.
-A freaked out prisoner pissed off waiting to kill is a job well done. suck a dick.
+A freaked out prisoner pissed off is a job well done. suck a dick.

 #### The computer we'll call Stan.
 - Tell Robert we called